MatthewPeterKelly/RangerSimulation/RangerSimulator/README.md

 All of the simulation code is designed to work well with Matlab coder.
 Once you have mex properly configured, you should be able to run the command: `coder -build simulate.prj` to compile a mex version of the simulation function for your computer architecture.

 To create a C-source or executable version, run: `coder simulate.prj` and edit the build target accordingly.

-If you are interested in the C-code version of this simulator, and do not have Matlab coder, just send me an email and I'll send you a recently compiled version.